2i2c-org/docs/admin/howto/control-user-server.md

+# User server management

-# Controlling a user's server
+## Take control of a user's server

 Hub admins can unilaterally perform actions on a user's server via the **Administrator's Panel**.
 These are primarily used to debug a user's session